-While some offered added value services are missing from the current supplier, in the eyes of the prospective customer, the incoming supplier is also not perfect.
-This ends up in the customer requesting you to differentiate more, through price.
-Then a change may be considered.
+From the customer’s perspective, some added value services are missing from the current supplier, you (as the potential incoming supplier) is also not perfect.
+This ends up in the customer requesting you to differentiate more but then through price.
+Only then they may consider a change.
 Do you recognize this pattern?

-Your next question should be: “and what is your strategy to achieve that”?
+Instead of asking dozens of situational questions, be more provocative: “Dear customer, what is your 2022 year’s growth look like in comparison to previous years”? – And what is your strategy to achieve that”? use your business acumen in these conversations.
 Any business always wants to do better than the year before.
-How can they stay ahead of their competitors?
+So how can they stay ahead of their competitors?
 What needs to change?
 Their product?
 Their service?
 Is the market pushing them to change?

 Using you as a sparring partner, they ask themselves: “Do I have the right suppliers lined up to achieve what we want to achieve this year”?
 And that is exactly where you may be able to help!
 Be constantly curious about the crystal ball of your customers – and prospects.

 LIKE or share with others if you think this post was very useful.